nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 # Deployment

 **neon-proxy-manager** is typically deployed only to manager nodes.
-Multiple instances may be run safely because they will coordinate their activities using a Consul lock, but the best practice is to deploy this as a Docker swarm mode service with one replica constrained to manager nodes with **mode=global**.
+The best practice is to deploy this as a Docker swarm mode service with one replica constrained to manager nodes with **mode=global**.
 This relies on Docker to ensure that only one instance is running.

 **neon-cli** deploys **neon-proxy-manager** when the cluster is provisioned using this Docker command: